Who are the Institutional Holders in C.H. Robinson Worldwide Inc. (CHRW)?

 Sponsored

-The stock witnessed a 9.56% gain in the last 1 month and extending the period to 3 months gives it a 9.91%, and is -2.60% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.84% over the week and 3.18% over the month.
+The stock witnessed a 13.49% gain in the last 1 month and extending the period to 3 months gives it a 7.37%, and is 1.69% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.28% over the week and 3.21% over the month.

 C.H.
 Robinson Worldwide Inc. (CHRW) Analyst Forecasts